CGGMFF/SkyGAN/README.md

 ## Usage
 ### Installation
-1. Prepare the Conda environment using our `environment.yml` (or other environment we provided if you want to use the exact same package versions we did)
+1. Prepare the Conda environment using our `environment_intel.yml` (or other environment we provided if you want to use the exact same package versions we did)
 ```
-conda env create -f src/stylegan3/environment.yml
+conda env create -f src/stylegan3/environment_intel.yml
-conda activate stylegan3
+source prepare_env.inc.sh  # you will need to re-run this after restart or after running a new shell
 ```
   - Make sure your conda is up to date with `conda update -n base conda`.
   - To avoid long waiting at "Solving Environment step", [switching to the libmamba solver](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) is advisable.

-2. Make sure gen_images.py (and visualizer.py?) from the original StyleGAN3 code run correctly (optional but useful for debugging)
+2. Make sure gen_images.py (and visualizer.py?) from our ported StyleGAN3 code run correctly (optional but useful for debugging)
-  - clone the original [stylegan3](https://github.com/nvlabs/stylegan3) repository, change into its directory, then verify everything works by running the following:
+  - clone our [stylegan3](https://github.com/martinmCGG/stylegan3) repository, change into its directory, checkout the active branch ('debug_profiling' as of writing this), then verify everything works by running the following:

 ```
 python gen_images.py --outdir=out --trunc=1 --seeds=2,1 --network=https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan3/versions/1/files/stylegan3-r-afhqv2-512x512.pkl